ammar-333/QuickSite-AcademicWebsiteBuilder/README.md

 QuickSite is an AI-powered Academic-Website-Builder designed to help academics create professional websites effortlessly.
 It automates the process of building a website, integrating publications, and managing content, allowing researchers to focus on their work.

-## 🚀 Getting Started

-Follow these instructions to set up and run the project locally.

----

 ### 🧹 Tech Stack